September 2, 2023

 Serial numbers 1 – 353999.
 The Polishing Room (PR) serial number records for 1 – 1352066 are at the CFM records office, and Pauline Muerrle has the PR records for serial numbers > 1352066.

 A Trap Door butt plate was a special order option for the Model 1894 through the early 1930s.
 I have documented (28) of them in the 354000 – 1079690 serial number range.
-There was a sizeable batch of them manufactured in 1926 (after the Model 1873 was discontinued in 1923) to use of the left over TD crescent butt plates.
+There was a sizeable batch of them manufactured in 1926 (after the Model 1873 was discontinued in 1923) to use up all of the left over TD crescent butt plates.
 I have found and documented (10) Model 94 rifles in the 992000 – 995000 serial range with TD butts & plates.
-I suspect that they were not specifically ordered, but instead were simply parts clean-up.
+I suspect that they were not special ordered, but instead were simply parts clean-up.

 Bert